switowski/europython2016/examples_to_use.md

 ## Use those examples:

-- Lookup time in a set is constant (so it's faster than in a list) but it costs you the overhead to convert list to a set (so in general if you are checking if one element belongs to a collection, use list, if you are checking for multiple elements, convert to a set)

 - Removing duplicates - you get it for free if you convert list to a set (but if the order is important use [OrderedSet](http://code.activestate.com/recipes/576694/)) and https://github.com/brennerm/PyTricks/blob/master/removeduplicatefromlist.py